 Sgt.
 Anthony Bankhead / Photo courtesy of CBS 2 Chicago

-Pierce Cole, 59, legally owns the weapons and the home in south suburban Dolton.
-He had been letting his friend Farren Caridine, 48, stay there since Caridine’s release from the state’s Logan Correctional Center in June of that year.
+Pierce Cole, 59, legally owns the weapons and the home and had been letting his friend Farren Caridine, 48, stay there since Caridine’s release from state prison in June of that year.

-Because the shotgun and shells were found in an area of the home’s basement where Caridine slept he was charged with felony unlawful use of a weapon, a parole violation, and sent back to prison.
+Because the shotgun was found in an area of the home’s basement where Caridine slept he was charged with felony unlawful use of a weapon, a parole violation, and sent back to prison.
 Dolton police processed his arrest and took possession of the unloaded guns, ammunition and drugs.

 More than a year later a Cook County judge dismissed the weapons charge and ordered Dolton police to return the weapons and shotgun ammunition to Cole, according to interviews and public records.

-This story was written and reported by the Better Government Association’s Andrew Schroedter and CBS2’s Pam Zekman.
-They can be reached at email@example.com or (312) 821-9035.
+This story was written and reported by the Better Government Association’s Andrew Schroedter, with CBS2’s Pam Zekman.
+They can be reached at firstname.lastname@example.org or (312) 821-9035.